Norris was a black belt in ‘Karate’, ‘Taekwondo’, ‘Tang Soo Do’, ‘Brazilian jiu jitsu’ and ‘judo’.

 After serving in the ‘United States Air Force’, Norris won many martial arts championships and later founded his own discipline, ‘Chun Kuk Do’.

 In Hollywood, Norris was noted as a trainer of celebrities in martial arts.
-He went on to appear in a minor role in “The Wrecking Crew” (1968), when friend and fellow martial artist Bruce Lee invited him to play one of the main villains in “The Way of the Dragon” (1972).
+He went on to appear in a minor role in “The Wrecking Crew” (1968), followed by friend and fellow martial artist Bruce Lee inviting him to play one of the main villains in “The Way of the Dragon” (1972).

 Cannon Films then signed him into a multiple film deal, starting with “Missing in Action” (1984), launching a franchise trilogy.
 Other films with Cannon included “Invasion U.S.A” (1985), “The Delta Force” (1986) and “Firewalker” (1986).